praneeth622/DropIt/Readme.md

 - **File Sharing**: Generate shareable links for uploaded files.
 - **User Authentication**: Secure user login and registration using Firebase Authentication.
 - **Real-time Updates**: Sync file changes in real-time with Firebase.
+- **Docker**: Project File is Stored in Docker as Docker Image using CI/CD Pipeline.

 ## Technologies Used